 An MBA in Healthcare Management promises a lucrative career, with a salary package starting from Rs.
 4 lakh per anum and reaching over Rs.
 20 lakh per annum.
 Depending on your skills and finesse in the field of work, your salary will keep growing with time and expertise.
 You can also work freelance and deal with the customers who hire you on your decided payment.

 The job of a Medical Superintendent is pretty straightforward and much like what a normal person thinks of when they are told about Healthcare management.
 Medical institutes like nursing homes and hospitals hire these professionals to ensure the organisations function well daily.
 They make sure that the hospitals are sufficiently staffed, the hospital's budget is also well-managed, and the cash flow stays constant.
 The career path requires a candidate to have thorough analytical and problem-solving skills to make well-informed judgment calls alongside your team, ensuring the smooth functioning of the organisation.
+The job role of a Medical Superintendent is usually open for professionals holding medical degrees.

 Similar to a Medical Superintendent, a hospital manager also works with medical organisations to oversee internal operations and processes for smooth functioning.
 How the hospital functions in terms of patient care and budget-friendliness depend on how well the hospital manager manages everything.
 Hospital managers ensure that the hospital can provide the best quality services to the patients at reasonable prices without compromising the institution's profit.